AniMathIO/ManimStudio/README.md

 <hr>
 ManimStudio is a video editor application for editing Python ManimCE video projects.

-# NOTE: This repository will be archived soon, because we refactored our brand, name and project goals as well as our technologies.
+# NOTE: This repository will be archived soon.
+We refactored our brand, name and project goals as well as our technologies.
+Please check out the github organization, or animathio.com for more details about the fresh start.
+Thank you!

 ## Table of Contents